Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 - Against the spread, Kentucky is 6-3-0 this season.

-- Kentucky is 2-1 against the spread and 2-1 overall in games when it scores more than 35.6 points.
+- Kentucky is 2-1 against the spread and 2-1 overall in games when it records more than 35.6 points.

-- In games that Kentucky piles up over 463.7 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Kentucky totals more than 463.7 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year, the Wildcats have turned the ball over 16 times, three more than the Commodores' takeaways (13).
+- The Wildcats have turned the ball over 16 times this season, three more turnovers than the Commodores have forced (13).

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.